ROI-based Fiber Tracking

 - In the registration window, click on the [File] button on the left bottom corner and select [Save Transformed Image]

-- Save converted ROI as a NIFTI file.
+- Save the converted ROI as a NIFTI file.

 (Optional) Add a new template